YusufTerzii/ImageClassification/README.md

-You can see the dataset below
+You can see the dataset in the link https://www.kaggle.com/datasets/yusufterzi/yusufs-covid-dataset/data
-https://www.kaggle.com/datasets/yusufterzi/yusufs-covid-dataset/data